Minmoose/FestivalWarpsV2/README.md

 ## FestivalWarpsV2 for Girafarig's Horny Festivals a Stardew Valley Mod

+#### Changes from Girafarig's version,

+- Fix a bug where you could not click the cancel button after the dialog to leave the festival opened
+- Heavily optimize the mod

+#### License,

 This is free and unencumbered software released into the public domain.